Greek Tomato Salad

 This is an amazing and delicious Greek Tomato Salad.
 It’s also relatively easy to toss together.
 You can make it a day ahead of time and allow the marinade to saturate the tomatoes, onions, olives, and Feta cheese.
 Or you can make it the day you want to serve it.
 We love this fabulous salad.
 This recipe is the one that I base my Greek Salad recipe on.

-I got this recipe from Mimi Pownall back when we both lived in Florida and Ron had a large garden.
+I got this recipe from Mimi Pownall back when we both lived in Florida and her husband, Ron, had a large garden.
 She was trying to use up an abundance of tomatoes, so she tried this out on us one time when she had invited our family over for dinner.
 It was amazing.

 I have used this recipe lots of times over the years, and the regular Greek Salad that I improvised based on this recipe so many times I have lost count.
 I have no idea where Mimi originally got this recipe–perhaps a magazine or cookbook.
 She never told me.
 All I know is that it’s one of our favorites.
 Anyone who eats it, loves it!
 I use literally any kind of olive and any kind of tomato.
 However, Roma tomatoes work nicely because they aren’t as juicy.
 I’ve used green olives, Spanish olives and Kalamata olives.
 Sometimes I slice them, other times I add whole.
 It works no matter which way you make it.